 As a puzzle: not every deployment is action-packed 24 hours a day and there aren’t a whole lot of distractions depending on where your loved one is located.
 A photo puzzle could be a lot of fun for your loved one to put together to pass the time, especially if you used a collage of different photos.
 Odds are the box the puzzle comes in will be a bit bulky so if it doesn’t fit in your care package, empty the pieces into a plastic baggie and ship that instead.

 As a coffee mug/water bottle: another functional item both overseas and at home is a coffee mug or water bottle.
+As a gift, a personalized mug (or Mug Personnalisé as they’d say in France) for the people who love coffee and tea, this will be great!
 I highly suggest getting a travel mug so it won’t break during shipping, but you should be ok with just about any water bottle that you choose.
 An insulated one that keeps things extra cold, especially during the hot summer, would probably be much appreciated by your loved one.

 As a deck of cards: another way to pass any free time while deployed is to play cards, which you can also put photos on!
 I’m telling you, photos go with everything!